-• Press Ctrl+Alt+F6 The debugger normally ends when the current debug process terminates; however, some applications and services (such as Java Virtual Machine) might require the debugger to be manually stopped.
-Step Over Lines of Code To step over the next line of code: • From the ribbon, select 'Execute > Run > Step Over', or • On the 'Debug' toolbar, click on the (Step Over) button, or • Press Alt+F6 Step Into Function Calls To step into a function call: • From the ribbon, select 'Execute > Run > Step In', or • On the 'Debug' toolbar, click on the (Step In) button, or • Press Shift+F6 If no source is available for the target function then the Debugger returns Step Out Of Functions immediately to the caller.
-To step out of a function: • From the ribbon, select 'Execute > Run > Step Out' • On the 'Debug' toolbar, click on the (Step Out) button, or • Press Ctrl+F6 Show Execution Point If the debugger steps out into a function with no source code, it will continue to step out until a point is found that has source code.
-Show Execution Fount While the Debugger is paused, to return to the source file and line of code that the Debugger is about to execute: From the ribbon, select 'Execute &gt; Run &gt; Start &gt; Show Execution Point' On the 'Debug' toolbar, click on the 'Show Execution Point' (Show Execution Point) button.
+Press Ctrl+Alt+F6 The debugger normally ends when the current debug process terminates; however, some applications and services (such as Java Virtual Machine) might require the debugger to be manually stopped.
+Step Over Lines of Code To step over the next line of code: • From the ribbon, select 'Execute > Run > Step Over', or On the 'Debug' toolbar, click on the (Step Over) button, or • Press Alt+F6 Step Into Function Calls To step into a function call: • From the ribbon, select 'Execute > Run > Step In', or On the 'Debug' toolbar, click on the (Step In) button, or • Press Shift+F6 If no source is available for the target function then the Debugger returns immediately to the caller.
+Step Out Of Functions To step out of a function: • From the ribbon, select 'Execute > Run > Step Out' On the 'Debug' toolbar, click on the (Step Out) button, or • Press Ctrl+F6 If the debugger steps out into a function with no source code, it will continue to step out until a point is found that has source code.
+Show Execution Point While the Debugger is paused, to return to the source file and line of code that the Debugger is about to execute: • From the ribbon, select 'Execute > Run > Start > Show Execution Point' • On the 'Debug' toolbar, click on the (Show Execution Point) button.
 The appropriate line is highlighted, with a pink arrow in the left margin of the screen.
-Output During a debug session, messages display in the Debug window detailing: Startup of session Termination of session Exceptions Errors Trace messages, such as those output using Java System.out or .NET System.Diagnostics.Debug If you double-click on a debug message, either: A pop-up displays with more complete message text, or If there has been a memory leak, the file is displayed at the point at which the
+Output During a debug session, messages display in the Debug window detailing: Sulput Startup of session Termination of session • Exceptions Errors Trace messages such as these output using Ious System out or NET.
+Trace messages, such as those output using Java System.out or .NET System.Diagnostics.Debug If you double-click on a debug message, either: A pop-up displays with more complete message text, or If there has been a memory leak, the file is displayed at the point at which the error occurred Save Output (and Clear You can save the entire contents of the Debug output to an external .txt file, or you